insapathogenomics/ReporTree/README.md

 #### 2022.12.06 - ReporTree v1.1.0
 This new version of ReporTree has new features:
 - _New argument: '--pct_threshold'_
 Specific for analyses using GrapeTree.
 With this argument you can specify the threshold for cluster definition as the proportion of allelic/SNP differences in the final allelic schema size or number of informative positions.
-This option is particularly useful for dynamic wgMLST analyses.
+This option is particularly useful for dynamic wgMLST analyses, i.e., analyses in which ReporTree is requested to automatically use a sub-schema of the initial wgMLST schema comprising the loci called in all the isolates under analysis.
+By maximizing the shared genome, this dynamic approach might allow increasing the resolution power.
 - _New argument: '--pct-HC-threshold'_
 Similar to the previous one, but specific for analyses using Hierarchical Clustering.
 - _New argument: '--root'_